javafxports/openjdk-jfx/.github/CONTRIBUTING.md

 2. Rebase your changes

     Update your local repository with the most recent code from the main [repository]((https://github.com/javafxports/openjdk-jfx)), and rebase your branch on top of the latest `develop` branch.
 We prefer your initial changes to be squashed into a single commit.
+See the [GitHub help page](https://help.github.com/articles/about-git-rebase/) for help.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.

 3. File a bug in JBS

     If there isn't already a bug filed in [JBS](https://bugs.openjdk.java.net), then please file one at [bugreport.java.com](http://bugreport.java.com/).
 A JBS bug ID is needed even if you have already filed an issue in the GitHub issue tracker.
 A GitHub issue can be used as a convenience, but JBS is the official bug database for the OpenJFX Project.
+Once you submit a pull request, you can add the "github-bug" label on the JBS bug, along with an Issue link to the PR.
+If you don't have direct JBS access, one of the Project Committers will do this for you.

 4. Submit a pull request